digital-asset/daml-finance/docs/generated/reference/code-documentation/daml-finance-rst/Daml-Finance-Interface-Types-Common-V3-Types.rst

     ``Holding.I``, but not ``Transferable.I``\.
 These holdings are interchangeable, suitable for scenarios where asset fungibility is crucial, but do not have the transfer capability between parties via a custodian\.

-  .. _constr-daml-finance-interface-types-common-v3-types-baseholding-71474:

-  `BaseHolding <constr-daml-finance-interface-types-common-v3-types-baseholding-71474_>`_

-    Represents the class of holdings which implement only ``Holding.I`` and neither ``Transferable.I`` nor ``Fungible.I``\.
-This class encompasses basic holdings without the functionalities of custodian\-based transferability or fungibility\.

   **instance** `Eq <https://docs.digitalasset.com/build/3.4/reference/daml/stdlib/Prelude.html#class-ghc-classes-eq-22713>`_ `HoldingStandard <type-daml-finance-interface-types-common-v3-types-holdingstandard-63293_>`_